 Someone could potentially win millions by betting a small stake on a large range of results (around 15 or more matches) although the odds of this bet coming in would be rather slim.

-This is a great way for football fans to reap high rewards with little risk.
-This also favours bookmakers as there is more opportunity for someone’s bet to not come in.
+This is an excellent way for football fans to reap high rewards with little risk.
+This also favours bookmakers as there is more opportunity for someone’s bet not to come in.

-The game kicks off and the home team go 1-0 up.
+The game kicks off and the home team goes 1-0 up.
 It’s then the last minute of the game and the punter thinks he’s going to walk away with £980.

 Although he’s potentially lost out on £980 because of that goal, he will at least get his initial stake back to use on another bet.

 In another example, if you bet on six matches, and you incorrectly predict the first game of the weekend – all is not lost.
-The remaining five matches could go your way and you can keep hold on to your money.
+The remaining five matches could go your way and you can keep a hold of your money.

 By doing so, you’re giving yourself leighway with the football accumulator bet to lose out on one result that is a long shot – whilst boosting your overall odds.